 Our courses are designed and run on the basis of ECTS principles.
 All our language courses contain assessments as a means of evaluating course participants' learning progress.
-ECTS credits are awarded only following a formal assessment of a course participant's performance.
+ECTS credits are only awarded if there has been a formal assessment of a course participant's performance.

-Participants whose language level is clearly higher than that of a course cannot receive ECTS points for the course.
-ECTS points are awarded only to participants who demonstrate progress in their learning in connection with a course and whose progress has been assessed as part of the course.
+ECTS points are only awarded to participants who demonstrate progress in their learning in connection with a course and whose progress has been assessed as part of the course.

 Awarding of ECTS points